kobiam/DevOps/readme.md

 ### How to contribute?

-You may contribute to this repository with your projects, clone and PR.
+You may contribute to this repository with your projects, clone, and PR.

 <img src="./pics/devops-banner.png" alt="DevOps" style="width:600px;"/>